farrow-js/farrow/packages/farrow-api/README.md

 ## Usage

 Writing `farrow-api` is just like typing in a higher-order way, we define a api-type via `farrow-schema`.
+And then use [farrow-api-server](../farrow-api-server/README.md) to attach api to a http server.

 ```typescript
 import { Api } from 'farrow-api'